The Legacy of Jay Defeo. By Neal Von Flue

 I believe the only real moments of happiness and a feeling of aliveness and completeness occur when I swing a brush.
 I don’t think I can do without it.In a letter to her mother in 1952

 In 1988, Jay Defeo knew she had lung cancer.

-She had found a wounded dove in her basement, something her dogs must have got a hold of.
+She had found a wounded dove in her basement, something her dogs must have brought inside.
 She put it in a shoe box and rushed it to a vet, but it was too late.
-She was affected by the death and the image of the still bird in the box- it’s glassy black eye pointing back at her, stuck.
+She was affected by the death and the image of the still bird in the box- and it’s glassy black eye- stuck with her.

-Some would say that the style she was using at the time seemed a far cry from the works she created in the 70’s, when she had returned to art-making after the ordeal of The Rose.
+Some would say that the style she was using at the time seemed a far cry from the works that she had created in the 70’s, when she had returned to art-making after the ordeal of The Rose.
 She was using the palette of her earlier career- warm light muds pushed together against strong blacks and whites.
-She spent most of her time in the greys, shoving around highs and lows to blend out soft edges- building up forms with the values then knocking some of them down again.
+She spent most of her time in the warm grays, shoving around highs and lows to blend out soft edges- building up forms with value then knocking some of them down again.
 Sculpting areas of interest and focus with paint.

 Jay Defeo was an artist of the beat generation.
-Her artwork was hanging on the walls in the room when Allen Ginsberg read “Howl” in public for the first time.
-She was likely there to hear it, as her husband Wally Hedrick was a founding member of the art space in which Ginsberg read it.
+Her artwork was hanging on the walls in the room where Allen Ginsberg read “Howl” for the first time in public.It’s likely that she was there to hear it also, as her husband Wally Hedrick was a founding member of the art space Ginsberg used.
 Defeo and Hedrick kept a little apartment on Fillmore street in San Francisco which became a hub for poets, musicians and painters in the burgeoning beatnik scene.

 Before that she spent time in Europe.
 She visited Lascaux and ancient cathedrals.
 She made over 200 paintings during a 3-month stay in Florence.
 When she returned, she taught art classes for kids until she was fired for being convicted of shoplifting two cans of paint.